-(4) All pensions benefits shall (except to the extent to which, in the case of benefits under the Widows' and Orphans' Pensions Ordinance(8) or under any law amending or replacing that Ordinance or under any other law providing for the funding of pensions benefits, they are a charge on a fund established by that Ordinance or by any such law and have been duly paid out of that fund to the person or authority to whom payment is due) be a charge on the Consolidated Revenue Fund.
+(4) All pensions benefits shall (except to the extent to which, in the case of benefits under the Widows' and Orphans' Pensions Act (a) or under any law amending or replacing that Act or under any other law providing for the funding of pensions benefits, they are a charge on a fund established by that Act or by any such law and have been duly paid out of that fund to the person or authority to whom payment is due) be a charge on the Consolidated Revenue Fund.

-(5) All sums that, under the Widows' and Orphans' Pensions Ordinance or under any law amending or replacing that Ordinance or under any other law providing for the funding of pensions benefits, are to be paid by the Government of The Gambia into any fund established by that Ordinance or by any such law or are otherwise to be paid by the Government of The Gambia for the purposes of that Ordinance or any such law shall be a charge on the Consolidated Revenue Fund.
+(5) All sums that, under the Widows' and Orphans' Pensions Act or under any law amending or replacing that Act, or under any other law providing for the funding of pensions benefits, are to be paid by the Government of The Gambia into any fund established by that Act or by any such law or are otherwise to be paid by the Government of The Gambia for the purposes of that Act or any such law shall be a charge on the Consolidated Revenue Fund.

-(6) In this section "pensions benefits" means any pensions, compensation, gratuities or other like allowances for persons in respect of their service as public officers or for the widows, children, dependents or personal representatives of such persons in respect of such service.
+(6) In this section "pensions benefits" means any pensions, compensation, gratuities or other like allowances for persons in respect of their service as public officers or for the widows, children, dependants or personal representatives of such persons in respect of such service.

-(7) References in this section to the law with respect to pension benefits include (without prejudice to their generality) references to the law regulating the circumstances in which such benefits may be grants or in which the grant of such benefits may be refused, the regulating the circumstances in which any such benefits that shall been granted may be withheld, reduced in amount or suspended the law regulating the amount of any such benefits.
+(7) Reference in this section to the law with respect to pensions benefits include (without prejudice to their generality) references to the law regulating the circumstances in which such benefits may be granted or in which the grant of such benefits may be refused, the law regulating the circumstances in which any such benefits that have been granted may be withheld, reduced in amount or suspended and the law regulating the amount of any such benefits.